Doigyfu/Glass/README.md

 Supports only *Python 2.7* and ***PyPy***, Python 3 support is planned.

-Start start.py (in server folder) to run.
-To change config - edit server.properties in server folder
+Start start.py to run.
+To change config - edit server.properties

-Puremine also have basic plugin support: you need to create a directory in plugins folder, and then, create how many files do you want: anynameofscript.py anotherscript.py
+Puremine also have basic plugin support: you need to create a directory in plugins folder, and then create script file with any name

 You can check the example plugin located in plugins/Example/plugin.py